IruneAI/nd00333_AZMLND_C2-master/starter_files/README.md

 The main goal of this project is to configure a cloud-based machine learning **production** model, deploy it, and consume it as well as enable workflows automation via pipelines.

 The dataset used for this project is the [BankMarketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) based on [UCI BankMarketing](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+It is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The **classification** goal is to predict if the client will subscribe a term deposit (variable y).

-The main steps of this project would be the following:
+The main key steps of this project would be the following ones:

 1. Authentication
 2. Automated ML Experiment